-On the way to Samford on Brisbane’s Northside just past Albany Creek is a wonderful creek spot just for perfect for Brisbane kids.
+On the way to Samford on Brisbane’s Northside, just past Eatons Hill is a beautiful creek spot just perfect for Brisbane kids.
 Edward Allison Park is less a park and more a reserve with little to no facilities except for the beautiful freshwater Cedar Creek that runs through it, perfectly accessible by little feet.

 You will find the park directly off the main road, fairly unmissable and popular on weekends as a rest stop.
-There is a distance between the parking and the creek itself but the majority is a flat grassy field.
-The kids will still need shoes because it is littered with creek rocks as a reminder of its glory days when it obviously ran a lot higher.
+There is a distance between the parking and the creek, but most is a flat grassy field.
+The kids will still need shoes because it is littered with creek rocks as a reminder of its glory days when it ran a lot higher.

-- Skimming rocks – There were lots of smooth rocks and the kids had great fun collecting them and doing their best to skim rocks on the flat surface of the water
+- Skimming rocks – There are lots of smooth rocks, and the kids had great fun collecting them and doing their best to skim rocks on the flat surface of the water

-- Collecting rocks – We collected some rocks to paint for story stones and pet rocks.
+- Collecting rocks – We collected some rocks to paint for story and pet rocks.

-- Dam making – teaching the kids all about how to build a dam, what it does and how we use dams for drinking water.
-I also chatted to my 6 year old about how dams can effect eco systems and why we must be careful to return the natural water course to the state that we found it
+- Dam making – teaching the kids how to build a dam, what it does and how we use dams for drinking water.
+I also chatted to my 6-year-old about how dams can impact ecosystems and why we must be careful to return the natural water course to the state that we found it

 - Guppie collecting- Not much has changed since we were kids.
 There is still a massive thrill to be had by using a small net to collect guppies.
-We transfer ours to our pond on occasion but generally just let them go.
+We occasionally transfer ours to our pond but mainly just let them go.

-- It’s not really a fishing spot.
-Its just not deep enough for any decent fish but could be good to teach the kids the act of casting.
+- It’s not a fishing spot.
+It’s not deep enough for any decent fish, but it could be good to teach the kids the act of casting.

-- A wonderful Picnic spot- Even though there are no toilets there is plenty of room.
-We only ventured a short way up but cedar creeks continues to run along for a fair distance and there were plenty of place to put down a big rug and enjoy the sunshine and views.
-There was one random fairly run down table.
+- An excellent Picnic spot- Even though there are no toilets, there is plenty of room.
+We only ventured a short way up but cedar creeks continued to run along for a fair distance, and there were plenty of places to put down a big rug and enjoy the sunshine and views.
+There was one random, somewhat run-down table.

 Dangers at the Creek